msimerson/unifi/README.md

 ---

+## freebsd-6rd-tunnel.sh

+This script turns a vanilla FreeBSD server with at least (2) NICs into a router.
+It sets up a 6rd tunnel to Quantum (should be easily adaptible to other ISPs) and then shares that IPv6 connection with the LAN.

+Why?
+After getting IPv6 working with my UXG-Pro, I was disappointed in the firewall capabilities, so I dropped a NIC card into my FreeBSD file server and moved all the IPv6 over to it.

+You're on your own for setting up the firewall.
+I already had a complex set of PF rules that I integrated the IPv6 rules into.

+---

 ## usg-3p-6rd-tunnel.sh

 This is the script I used for years and years to get CenturyLink IPv6 working on my USG 3P gateway.
 I never did get it to work automatically when my IP changed (usually after a router reboot) and so I just logged into the console and ran this script.